neuroinformatics-unit/NeuroBlueprint/docs/source/folder_structure.md

 ### Session
 Structure: `ses-<session label>`

-In general, a session represents a recording session, and subjects will stay in the scanner or under the microsocpe during that session.
+In general, a session represents a recording, imaging or behavioural experiment, with a definite kind of techniques involved and a given set of parameters.
 You might have multiple sessions per subject if you collected data from them on several occasions.
-If there is only a single session per subject, this level of the hierarchy may be omitted.

-A subject can be either a human or an animal.
-For each subject, multiple experimental session might exists.
-In each session, multiple data types can be collected.
-Each data type can be collected multiple times (e.g. multiple runs of the same experiment).
-Each run can contain multiple files (e.g. raw data, preprocessed data, notes).
+Example: `ses-01`

+### Datatype
+Structure: `datatype`
+Represents different types of data.
+Must be one of:
+- `ephys`
+- `imaging` (microscopy)
+- `behaviour`
+- `histology`